LordPyros/Restful-WebApi/README.md

 Other features include:
 Data Validation,
 Logging,
-Paging and searching,
+Paging and Searching,
 Sorting and Data shaping,
 Hateoas,
 Additional Media Types,
-Caching,
+Caching
-Rate Limiting.
+and Rate Limiting.

 I Have included a script to reset and fill the database with sample data and also some postman requests.